Atopic Dermatitis and Eczema Treatment

 Bath

 Daily bath water should be lukewarm and moisturising emollients must be applied to the skin within 3 minutes of patting the skin dry (never rub the skin dry).
 If the non-perfumed soaps irritate the skin then rather use aqueous cream, Epaderm or emulsifying ointment as a soap substitute.
+Add 1/4 cupful of Milton bleach to the bathwater twice a week to clear any skin bacteria that aggravate eczema.

 In Bed